 The first step in using the rhetorical triangle is to establish your credibility.

-This means that you need to gain your audience’s trust and make sure they believe everything you say.
-This could be done through facts, expert opinions, or a personal story.
+This means you must gain your audience’s trust and make sure they believe everything you say.
+This could be done through facts, expert opinions, or personal stories.

 Some ways to establish credibility are as follows: